-- What are the indications for genetic or genomic testing in patients with IC-MPGN, C3G, PIGN? - 2.
-How should complement gene variants of undetermined significance in patients with C3G be interpreted in the clinical setting?
-Is there a role for identifying non-monogenic (i.e. common) genetic risk factors for C3G in clinical practice? - 3.
+- 12. How should complement gene variants of undetermined significance in patients with C3G be interpreted in the clinical setting?
+Is there a role for identifying non-monogenic (i.e. common) genetic risk factors for C3G in clinical practice? - 13.
 Which genes should be included in comprehensive genetic testing by clinical laboratories for the work-up of C3G and IC-MPGN?
 What is the role of genetic testing in the clinical management of these diseases, including in the setting of renal transplantation and in the choice of living related donors?